Summary

 - Dorso 60° Lateral-Palmar Medial Oblique (D60°L-PaMO).

-- Dorso Medial-Palmar Lateral Oblique (DM-PaLO).
+- Dorso Medial-Palmar Lateral Oblicua (DM-PaLO).

-- Palmar Medial-Dorso Lateral Oblicuo (PaM-DLO).
+- Palmar Medial-Dorso Lateral Oblicua (PaM-DLO).

-- Palmar Lateral-Dorso Medial Oblicuo (PaL-DMO).
+- Palmar Lateral-Dorso Medial Oblicua (PaL-DMO).

 5. Importance of Correct Positioning